-Patient Population
+Patient population

-From February 2014 onward, 204 consecutive patients were referred for salvage radiotherapy after radical prostatectomy due to persistent or rising PSA at the departments of radiation oncology of the university medical centers of Munich and Freiburg.
-PSMA PET/ CT scans were performed, and patients with PSA persistence (109 patients) were excluded from this analysis because their data regard tumor stage at the time of radical prostatectomy and are not comparable with the data of patients who have a PSA decrease after prostatectomy (16).
-Additionally, patients with PSA recurrence fare much better than patients with PSA persistence pertaining to BRFS, distant metastasis-free survival, and overall survival (16,17).
-Five patients with a first PSA recurrence after radical prostatectomy showed evidence of distant metastases on PSMA PET/CT (1/5 [20%] had nonregional lymph node metastases and 4/5 [80%] had bone metastases) and were also excluded.
-Thus, the following analysis is based on a cohort of 90 patients who underwent PSMA PET/CT before radiotherapy due to biochemical relapse (Table 1; Supplemental Fig. 1 [supplemental materials are available at http://jnm.snmjournals.org]).
+From February 2014 onwards, a total of 204 consecutive patients were referred for salvage radiotherapy after radical prostatectomy due to persistent or rising PSA at the departments of Radiation Oncology of the university medical centers of Munich and Freiburg.
+PSMA PET/CT scans were performed and patients with PSA persistence (109 patients) were excluded from this analysis as these patients are regarding tumor stage at the time of radical prostatectomy not comparable with patients with PSA decrease post-prostatectomy (16).
+Additionally, patients with PSA recurrence fare much better than patients with PSA persistence pertaining to BRFS, distant metastasis-free and overall survival (16,17).
+Five patients with first PSA recurrence after radical prostatectomy showed evidence of distant metastases on PSMA PET/CT [1/5 (20%) had non-regional lymph node metastases and 4/5 (80%) had bone metastases] and were also excluded.
+Thus, the following analysis is based on a cohort of 90 patients who underwent PSMA PET/CT prior to radiotherapy due to BR (Supplemental Fig. 1, Table 1).
 In these 90 patients, PSA recurrence was newly diagnosed without any salvage treatment beforehand.
-This retrospective analysis was performed in compliance with the principles of the Declaration of Helsinki and its subsequent amendments (18) and was approved by the local Ethics Committee of the respective medical faculties (University of Freiburg approval 519/17; University of Munich approval 17-765).
+This retrospective analysis was performed in compliance with the principles of the Declaration of Helsinki and its subsequent amendments (18) and was approved by the local Ethics Committee of the respective Medical Faculties (approval number of university of Freiburg 519/17; approval number of university of Munich 17-765).
 The requirement to obtain informed consent was waived.

-Treatment Application and Follow-up
+Treatment application and follow up

-Treatment management after PSMA PET was documented for each patient.
+Treatment management following PSMA PET was documented for each patient.
 Follow-up time was defined as the interval in months between radiotherapy and the last recorded PSA.
-Follow-up examination was first performed 6 wk to 3 mo after sRT and then every 6-12 mo.
-Patients were regarded free of ADT influence after a minimum of 2 mo after the last application of ADT.
+Follow-up examination was first performed six weeks to three months after sRT and then every six to 12 months.
+Patients were regarded free of ADT influence after a minimum time-period of 2 months after last application of ADT.

-PSMA Ligand and PET/CT Imaging
+PSMA ligand and PET/CT Imaging